Dichotomy of the cultivated and the wild

 Organic Malabar Black Pepper for sale

 I formed an instant connection with the people and the place when I visited them.
 And I decided then and there to help them sell their produce.
-So, I purchased Black pepper in bulk from them.
-Please whatsapp me or DM us on either Instagram or Facebook to place an order.
+So, I purchase Black pepper in bulk from them.
+Please visit www.Vivasayees.Life to order from our online store.
 Sizes available are 250 gms, 500 gms and 1000 gms.